tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * [conditionals.py](Activities/06-Ins_Conditionals/Solved/conditionals.py)

+Use the [slides](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g57f3228557_0_8) to review the following points and associated code examples.

-Remind students that conditionals are comparisons or evaluations of variables and their associated values.
+* **Conditionals** are comparisons or evaluations of variables and their associated values.

 * In the previous activity, variables were used to tell computers what (data) to remember/store.

 * In this section, variables and their associated values are called upon and evaluated via conditionals, which determine the decisions or behavior the computer should exhibit.

-Explain the following points:

-* Computers are really simple in that they do exactly what you tell them to.
-If you want to have a really useful script, you must program decision logic into the computer.
+* Computers are simple in that they do exactly what you tell them to do.
+If you want to have a useful script, you must program decision logic into the computer.

 * Imagine a self-driving car.
 Writing code that tells the car's computer to drive forward is great for straight stretches of road.
 But what happens when a pedestrian is in the path?
 You need to include additional logic to instruct the car's computer to not hit the pedestrian.
 Computers only do what you tell them to!